CSU-CS150B/CS150B-Lab-Instructions/ErrorTracing.md

 4. SyntaxError: unterminated string literal (detected at line 30)
 ```

-Line 1 tells you the file the error occurs in (not important for this course) and the line it is occuring on (very important).
+- Line 1 tells you the file the error occurs in (not important for this course) and the line it is occurring on (very important).
 With this example, we know that whatever problem we're having
 is happening on line 30 in our code.
-Line 2 writes out the line that is causing the error.
+- Line 2 writes out the line that is causing the error.
 The error should be visible in this line.
 If the error message is very long, start at the bottom and work up.
 In this example, some part of this return statement is preventing the code from continuing.
-- Line 3 tries to point out where in the line the error is happening.
-In this example, we can see that the problem is coming from this f string, although does not point out the
+- Line 3 tries to point out where in the line the error is happening with an arrow.
+In this example, we can see that the problem is coming from this f string.
-exact issue.
 - Line 4 gives us the error type and its reasoning.
 In this example, we can see that we are getting a SyntaxError because of an unterminated string literal.
 This means that the
 string was started, but never ended.
 We have the opening quoatation mark but the string is missing its closing quotation mark.
 Once we fix this, we will be error free.